smaeul/kvm-admin/README.txt

 ===================
 Guest configuration
 ===================
-An example for a domain(guest) configuration file.
+An example for a domain configuration file.
 The syntax values are 1:1 on commandline usage the only differ is instead using
 	-option_name value
 	option_name = value